adopted girl

 A Most Unusual Day

 It is no wonder that Caroline is having a hard time getting through the day.
 Normally she remembers everything she needs to take to school and likes to assist the teacher.
 But today is different and she can't seem do anything right.
 Turns out she has a pretty good reason for her absentmindedness- her parents are bringing home her new baby sister!
 The tiny sibling was adopted from a place far away, and Caroline simply cannot wait to meet her.
 Finally the day comes to an end and Caroline lovingly embraces the baby.
-A lyrical story about diversity in adoption told in a very subtle, beautiful way.
+A lyrical story about diversity told in a very subtle, beautiful way.

 Our Subway Baby

-An emotional true adoption story written by a father to his son.
+An emotional true story written by a father to his son.
 Danny was riding the subway home from work one evening when he spied a baby tucked away in the corner.
 Feeling a sudden, inexplicable love for this child, Danny and his partner, Pete, found themselves embarking on an adoption journey.
 Within time, baby Kevin completed their beautiful family of three.
-Without being overly sappy, this moving adoption book tugs at the heartstrings.
+Without being overly sappy, this moving book tugs at the heartstrings.

 Pablo's Tree

 On the day Pablo was adopted, his grandfather planted a tree to commemorate the special event.
 Every single year, he decorates the tree in a different way to celebrate Pablo.
-Beautiful collage artwork adds an intruiging touch to this adoption book about a Mexican American boy.
+Beautiful collage artwork adds an intriguing touch to this adoption book about a Mexican American boy.
 The special relationship between Pablo and his grandfather is evident through the tradition around the tree they share.

 Home At Last